cmitsakopoulos/Paris-Saclay_Notes/Genome_Sequencing/TD3.md

 Depending on the statistical significance observed, we can determine if SMNTs are a result of **genomic instability** incurred by cancer, or the effect of **selection/driver mutation**.

+We can see in this figure that despite lung cancer samples appeared to prefer SMNTs, this observation is not a statistically significant event; lung cancer is **not directly correlated**, or **driven** by SMNTs.

+Breast cancer is the clearest correlation of SMNTs to the development of the cancer; considering that samples are statistically adherent to SMNT.

+### Question 6